-Current procedures repair cruciate injuries through one of two approaches:
+Current procedures repair cruciate injuries by one of two approaches:

-- PASSIVE REPAIRS: Replacement of the passive restraint to the knee: these surgical techniques replace an injured ligament with an artificial structure providing similar function. - FUNCTIONAL REPAIRS: Alterations of the mechanics of the knee joint: these approaches strive to obtain a functional stability to the joint.
+- Replacement of the passive restraint to the knee: these surgical techniques replace an injured ligament with an artificial structure providing similar function. - 2.
+Alterations of the mechanics of the knee joint: these approaches strive to obtain a functional stability to the joint.